Grace Belvo Land Lab at Miamisburg High School

 Have you heard about Pastor Hout at open mike night at the Lucky Star?
 He has been singing about “paved paradise put in a parking lot” and adding a verse about the Grace Belvo Land Lab.

 Here are the two YouTube videos we made of the trail.
 Can you believe this is the 20th anniversary of the dedication?
 Take a look at it and let us know what you think of our fall video and our winter video.
-We hope to add a spring video soon (before the honeysuckles start growing).....
+We hope to add another video soon.....